Income Tax Slabs 2026-27: How much tax you need to pay

 These new tax regime slabs have been carried forward from earlier years, aiming to reduce the tax burden for many middle-income taxpayers.
 Coupled with a standard deduction and rebate (like Section 87A), this often makes tax payable very low or even zero, if your income is within lower brackets

-Under the old regime, the basic tax structure is different and offers more exemptions and deductions, such as those under Section 80C (investments), 80D (health insurance), house rent allowance (HRA), and more.
+Under the old regime, the basic tax structure was different and offered more exemptions and deductions, such as those under Section 80C (investments), 80D (health insurance), house rent allowance (HRA), and more.
 These deductions can significantly reduce your taxable income, potentially making the old regime beneficial for some.

 For most individuals under 60, the slabs are: